Joint custody: Joint physical custody

+Worldwide

 Japan

 Joint custody was not legally recognized in Japan until 2024, when a new law was passed introducing that concept, to be applied from 2026.
 Japanese courts favor granting custody to a primary caregiver, and nearly always award custody to the parent who is in possession of the children, even in the aftermath of parental kidnapping.
-It is estimated that one in three children in Japan, after divorce, loose contact with the non-custodial parent, a much higher proportion than in most other countries.
+It is estimated that one in three children in Japan, after divorce, lose contact with the non-custodial parent, a much higher proportion than in most other countries.
 The law traditionally favored men, although in recent decades in practice it ended up favoring women.

 Many Japanese parents believe that recognition of joint custody rights will reduce the problem of parental kidnapping and improve parent-child relationships following a custody case; however others have been concerned that the law will allow abusive parents to remain in contact with their former spouse and the child, and the reform has also been controversial.
 According to the new law, if one parent refuses the joint custody that the other is asking for, the court will decide the outcome.